Baystate Health: 1986–2004

 In 1986, Franklin Medical Center in Greenfield joined Baystate Health; in 1999, Baystate Mary Lane Hospital in Ware joined the health system.
 In 2004, the Visiting Nurse Association & Hospice of Pioneer Valley, now renamed the Baystate Visiting Nurse Association & Hospice, became a member of Baystate Health.

 To this end, a major corporate restructuring in 1997 reduced the number of governing boards across BH from twenty-one to six.
 On January 1, 2004, the governance structure of Baystate Health was further simplified with the establishment of a single board of trustees for Baystate Health that also serves as mirror boards for its patient care entities that had previously been governed by a separate board.

 2005–present

 In August 2016, a phishing scam of Baystate Health employees may have compromised some demographic and clinical information of as many as 13,000 patients.
 Baystate informed patients and stated social security numbers or financial or account information was not accessed in the scam.

+in 2026, the process to integrate Baystate Mercy Hospital begins.